Virginia Tech® home

 If you would like to join the CIRTL at Virginia Tech Associate Teaching Program, please complete the application form below.

 Applicants will be added to the teaching program Canvas site on an approximately weekly basis.
-CIRTL at Virginia Tech will verify applicants’ graduate student or postdoctoral associate status, and those who are not verified will be removed from the program and Canvas site.
+CIRTL at Virginia Tech will verify graduate student or postdoctoral associate status upon application and on a regular basis, and those who are not verified as active graduate students or postdoctoral associates will be removed from the program and Canvas site.

 Questions?